 Name Meaning Age Time Length Weight Where found Comments Dalianraptor Dalian City [China] thief Early Cretaceous (121.6-110.6 MYA) 2.6 ft (80 cm) Turkey China A short-armed (and therefore flightless) dinosaur.
 Some similarities to Jeholornis , but others to Confuciusornis .
 However, it might not even be a bird but a more primitive maniraptoran.
 Jeholornis Jehol Group [China] bird Early Cretaceous (120-110 MYA) 2.5 ft (75 cm) Turkey China One of the most completely known long-tailed birds of the Cretaceous.
-Known to eat both seeds and fish.
+Known to eat seeds.
 Jixiangornis [Chinese geologist Yin] Jixiang's bird Early Cretaceous (120-110 MYA) 2.6 ft (80 cm) Turkey China Very likely the same as Jeholornis.
 Pedopenna feather foot Middle Jurassic (171.6-164.7 MYA?)
 2 ft (60 cm)?
 Chicken?
 China Known from a partial arm and leg with feathers.
 The age of the rocks that this dinosaur was found in is very uncertain; it may be from the Early Cretaceous.
 Shenzhouraptor China thief Early Cretaceous (120-110 MYA) 2.6 ft (80 cm) Turkey China Very likely the same as Jeholornis.
 Yandangornis Yandang [China] bird Late Cretaceous (85.8-83.5 MYA) 2.6 ft (80 cm) Turkey China A toothless, long-tailed bird or close relative.
 Zhongjianornis Jianchang [locality] bird Early Cretaceous (120-110 MYA) ?
 Pigeon China Despite its inclusion here, this is a short-tailed bird.
 It seems to be close to the evolutionary split between omnivoropterygids, confuciusornithids, and the more advanced birds.
+Zhongornis intermediate bird Early Cretaceous (130-125 MYA) 4.7 in (12 cm) Sparrow China A bird with a tail intermediate in length between the typical long- tailed forms and the stump-tailed forms.
+Since it is only a hatchling, it might be the baby of some other already-known avialian.